johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 ## Task 2: Hands-on with ChatGPT

 In **Task 2.1, 2.2, and 2.3**, you will work on your **team repository**, where previous lab tasks were submitted.
 You'll use ChatGPT to improve code quality, documentation, and comprehension.
-All code must be reviewed by at least one colleague, and both the author and the reviewer must use ChatGPT during the review process.
+All code must be reviewed by at least one colleague.
+The author must use ChatGPT during the development process, and the reviewer may use ChatGPT if it adds value to the review.

 ### **Organizational Guidelines**:
 1. **Repository Structure**: Agree on folder names for each task and document them in your report.
 Add unique identifiers (e.g., your name) to filenames to avoid conflicts.